chef-boneyard/chef-web-docs-2016/step_manage_server_hosted/step_manage_server_hosted_environment_add.rst

 ..
 This is an included how-to.

+.. note:: You need create permissions on the global environments level to create an environment.

 The environment creation page allows you to create a new environment and set its cookbook version constraints and attributes.

-In order to create an environment:
+To create an environment:

 #.
 Log on to the **Management Console** and navigate to the **Environments** tab.